-Although we try to include all relevant expenses and disbursements in our invoice, there may be occasions where we ourselves receive invoices for outlays on your behalf sometime later.
+Although we try to include all relevant expenses and disbursements in our invoice, there may be occasions where the fees charged by third parties such as HM Land Registry are increased and/or we ourselves receive invoices for outlays on your behalf sometime later.
 In these circumstances it will be necessary to render a supplementary invoice to cover the additional outlays.